activecollab/Insight/README.md

 4. Goals            - set goals and see which accounts reach them
 5. Dataset timeline - track changes to the size of account's dataset (a la Git's ++ and --)
 6. Active users     - track DAU, MAU, YAU

+## Dateset timeline

+Dataset timeline tracks four events:

+1. Additions (or ++) - a new object has been added
+2. Unarchives (or +) - something that was archived is active again
+3. Archives (or -) - something active is now moved to archive (not deleted, but no loger active)
+4. Deletions (or --) - permanent removal of an object from the database

+When these numbers are collected, you should be able to create a timeline where you see how data set changed over time.
+These changes can indicate how engaged the users are with your product.